 I find when starting any project its always good to start with a clean canvas.
 So I stripped EVERYTHING off the front porch (no, no, no I promise I didn’t strip!!!) and scrubbed the entire deck and walls with some deck cleaner.
 It was actually quite amazing how much dirt had collected!
 While I was there I also gave the windows and fly screens a scrub to!

-For this makeover I wanted to use as many things that I could that were re purposed as I just LOVE being able to give old things a new lease on life.
+For this makeover, I wanted to use as many things that I could that were repurposed as I just LOVE being able to give old things a new lease on life.
 So I tried to use things that I already had.
-This box was given to me after my last painting class because we ended up using more paint than anticipated and also the lesson went way over time, so hey who else other then me would LOVE a box!!
+This box was given to me after my last painting class because we ended up using more paint than anticipated and also the lesson went way over time, so hey who else other than me would LOVE a box!!
 I lined the base of the top shelf with some hessian and filled it up with some potting mix!

 As always I like to use sugar cane mulch to keep the moisture in the soil and it adds a nice farmhouse look!

-Hubby and I love being out in the garden and at the end of a long day it’s always so nice to have somewhere to sit and chit chat about what ever comes up!
-So I wanted to make sure that, while I was planing our front porch makeover, we had somewhere to do just that!
-I had 2 chairs that have been waiting patiently for me to do something with them and they got a nice fresh paint with my milk coloured chalkpaint and distressed.
+Hubby and I love being out in the garden and at the end of a long day it’s always so nice to have somewhere to sit and chit chat about whatever comes up!
+So I wanted to make sure that, while I was planning our front porch makeover, we had somewhere to do just that!
+I had 2 chairs that have been waiting patiently for me to do something with them and they got a nice fresh paint with my milk coloured chalk paint and distressed.

 The drawer on top had a rotten base so I just knocked it out and gave it a new ‘bling’ drawer pull.
 The tin inside the drawer I found years ago at a garage sale that use to have bird seed in it, so I lined it with some hessian and popped a pansy in it!

-This little guy was a vegetable keeper but has gone past the days of being able to store fruit and veg, so instead he now has a purpose to hold my empty pots and some other goodies!
+This little guy was a vegetable keeper but has gone past the days of being able to store fruit and veg.
+So instead, he now has a purpose of holding my empty pots and some other goodies!
 I made another sign from a pallet off cut from my farmhouse pantry project.

-The last little section of the porch I used a beautiful old window, watering cans, tins, ladder and the old legs from the dressing table that was broken from my Farmhouse Drawer Caddy project.
-Oh wait and numbers!
+The last little section of the porch I used a beautiful old window, watering cans, tins and a ladder.
+The old legs of the dressing table that was broken from my Farmhouse Drawer Caddy project.
+Oh, wait and numbers!
 There are so many fun things that you can do with numbers whilst decorating.
 All these wonderful things are accessible at garage sales and thrift shops.

-I also made a sign for “The Hay Farmhouse est 2013” from a left over piece of pallet, which also is very special to us as it was the year hubby and I met!
+I also made a sign for “The Hay Farmhouse est 2013” from a leftover piece of the pallet.
+Which also is very special to us as it was the year hubby and I met!